test-kitchen/kitchen-vagrant/README.md

 ### <a name="config-network"></a> network

 An **Array** of network customizations for the virtual machine.
-Each Array element is itself an Array of arguments to be passed to the `config.vm.netork` method.
+Each Array element is itself an Array of arguments to be passed to the `config.vm.network` method.
 For example:

 ```ruby